EPCCed/archer2-gpu-course/section-2.01/README.md

 ## Exercise (20 minutes)

-Look at the associated exercise `exercise_dscal.cpp`.
+Look at the associated exercise `exercise_dscal.hip.cpp`.
 This provides a template for a first exercise which is to implement a simple scale function, which will multiply all the elements of an array by a constant.